magore/hp85disk/README.md

   * Edit the hp85disk/Makefile and change the PORT name near the start of the file to this name

 ### Compile
-Note: Change into the hp85disk folder created by the install.sh script
+Note: Change into the hp85disk folder created by the install.sh script</br>
   * *make clean*
   * *make*
   * *make install*
     * Installs lif and mkcfg tools

 ## Compile and Flashing - assumes you have compiletools installed
+  * Note: you can override make built into programmer and port settings - see Makefile notes
+    * You just tack on settings like this to the end of the make command line
+      * AVRDUDE_ISP=avrisp AVRDUDE_PORT=/dev/ttyS3 PORT=/dev/ttyS3
+      * AVRDUDE_ISP=avrisp AVRDUDE_PORT=/dev/ttyS3 PORT=/dev/ttyS3
-  * Attached the emulator miniusb port to your computer
+  * Now attached the emulator miniusb port to your computer
-    * Make sure you have installed the software in the previous steps
+    * Make sure you have installed the software in the previous steps and discovered the hp85disk serial port

 ### Flash with Internal optiboot
+  * Note: in this example assume the hp85disk serial port is /dev/ttyS3
+    * You can override the Makefile default without editing it
   * *make clean*
   * *make*
   * *make install*
+    * This installs utilities like lif and mkcfg
-  * *make flash*
+  * *make flash PORT=/dev/ttyS3 AVRDUDE_PORT=/dev/ttyS3*
-    * This will use a python program called flasher.py to upload the firmware
+    * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
+    * This overrides the two settings in the Makefile
+    * ALternatively you can edit the Makefile and change the two settings for your setup
   * Note: If You want to install the release firmware that I verified and uploaded to github
-    * *make flash-release*
+    * *make flash-release  PORT=/dev/ttyS3 AVRDUDE_PORT=/dev/ttyS3*
+      * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
+      * This overrides the two settings in the Makefile
+      * Alternatively you can edit the Makefile and change the two settings for your setup

 ### Flash with external programmer
 ## Flashing the firmware using an extrenal programmer